 - Off-buy – When the price keeps falling and accumulates certain declines, and it begins to deviate from the moving average, it is a buying signal.

 - Breakout Sell – When the price falls from above and breaks the MA of tendency level, it is a selling signal.

 - Bounce Sell – When the price goes below the MA and it rebounds but does not exceed the MA, it is a selling signal.

 - Fake Breakout Sell – The price rises and breaks the MA, however, the MA is still falling and the short-term price falls again below the MA, it is a selling signal.

 - Off-sell – When the price keeps rising and accumulates certain increases and starts deviating from the MA, it is a selling signal.

-The drawbacks of Granville’s 8 Rules
+Granville’s 8 Rules – The Drawbacks

-Range of oscillation: Novice-avoid operation
+Range of oscillation: Novice should avoid trading

 Risk Warning: The above content is for reference only and does not represent ZFX’s position.
 ZFX does not assume any form of loss caused by any trading operations conducted in accordance with this article.
 Please be firm in your thinking and do the corresponding risk control.